OleStrohm/2nd-year-project/README.md

   * pressure sensor
   * joystick
   * microphone
-  * transfer of data (in main)
+  * transfer of data

 ## Diagrams
-A collection of the circuit diagrams and sofware overviews (feel free to make folders as necessary).
+A collection of the circuit diagrams and sofware overviews.